fetchai/agents-aea/docs/package-imports.md

 ## Create a package

-If you want to create a package, you can use the <a href="../scaffolding/">CLI command</a> `aea scaffold connection/contract/protocol/skill [name]` and this will create the package and put it inside the respective folder based on the command for example if we `scaffold` skill with the name `my_skill` it will be located inside the folder skills in the root directory of the agent (`my_aea/skills/my_skill`).
+If you want to create a package, you can use the <a href="../scaffolding/">CLI command</a> `aea scaffold connection [name]` (also available for contracts, protocols, skills...) and this will create the package and put it inside the respective folder based on the command for example if we `scaffold` skill with the name `my_skill` it will be located inside the folder skills in the root directory of the agent (`my_aea/skills/my_skill`).

 ## Use published packages from the registry